Dhruvohra/Docker-K8s-Bash-Python_App/ReadMe_Dhruv.md

 Command: chmod 777 pre-requisite.sh
 Command: ./pre-requisite.sh

-Note: You have to accept certain agreements it may ask to click on yes or press y and enter.
+Note: You have to accept certain agreements it may ask to click on yes (press tab and enter will also work) or press y and enter at some stages.

 ## Step-3) chmod 777 script.sh